causalitaly/causalitaly.github.io/content/docs/last/cfp.md

 Causal-Italy is a specialized workshop without archival proceedings, and no proceedings available on the web.
 As such, many conferences accept duplicate submissions.
 We encourage the authors to carefully examine the policy of the conference/journal they intend to submit their work to before submitting their paper to Causal-Italy.

 ## Important dates
-* Submission deadline: 24th September 2021, Anywhere on Earth
+* Submission deadline *EXTENDED*: 8th October 2021, Anywhere on Earth
-* Notification of acceptance: 8th November 2021
+* Notification of acceptance *EXTENDED*: 12th November 2021
 * Camera ready: 22nd November 2021
 * Workshop: 29th or 30th November 2021 TBD